 Buffalo Bills Super Bowl 57 Odds

 The Bills opened as the betting favorite for the 2023 Super Bowl across NY sports betting apps.
 The Philadelphia Eagles are second behind Buffalo.
-The handful of top contenders includes the Chiefs, San Francisco 49ers, and Minnesota Vikings.
+The handful of top contenders includes the Chiefs, San Francisco 49ers, and Dallas Cowboys.

 Odds to make the playoffs: NY Giants | NY Jets